dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9-release-candidate-1.md

        .WithExternalHttpEndpoints();
 ```

+To deploy the application with [the `azd` CLI](/azure/developer/azure-developer-cli/install-azd), you'll need get the latest version first.
+To install the latest version, you'll see a warning if your version is out of date.
+Follow the instructions to update to the latest version.

-To deploy the application via the `azd` CLI, navigate to the folder containing the AppHost project and run `azd init`:
+After it's installed, navigate to the folder containing the app host project and run `azd init`:

 ```azdeveloper
 $ azd init